Bio

 Comics Education

 The Sequential Artists Workshop has been the greatest well of knowledge for comic construction I've immersed myself in, having done both in-person and online learning there.
 Also, I've studied graphic memoir at the Minneapolis College of Art and Design extension, and memoir writing at The Loft Literary Center in Minneapolis.
 Additionally, I've devoured the Lynda Barry, Scott McCloud and Will Eisner instructional books.
 Mentoring sessions with Tom Hart and also Chris Staros have been invaluable.
-Basically, I've assembled a unique comics skill set intuitively, building on my formal degree in Design and decades spent working as a graphic designer.
+My unique comics skill set has also been informed by being an avid reader of graphic lit, and my decades in the graphics biz.

 Artist's Statement